Self-service client installation guide

 macOS

-Use your MDM solution to uninstall the Self-service client.
+Use your MDM solution to uninstall the self-service client.
 Refer to the documentation of your MDM solution for detailed instructions.

 Configuration

-You can configure global and local settings for the Self-service client.
+You can configure global and local settings for the self-service client.
 Global settings are set in the Administration console and affect all computers where the client is installed.
 Local settings are set via Group Policy Objects (GPO) on Windows or Profiles on macOS and apply only to the computers within their scope.
 In case of any conflicts, local settings have higher priority.

 Global settings